Browse by Medical Category

 The Global Neurology Research Group is dedicated to finding practical and cost-effective solutions to meet the neurological needs of individuals in developing countries.

-Young epilepsy patient who presented with her father to the Ignace Deen Hospital for a neurological consultation.
+Young epilepsy patient who presented to the Ignace Deen Hospital for an EEG and consultation with his mother.

 Neurological disorders such as epilepsy, stroke, dementia and traumatic brain injuries are more common in low- and middle income countries, where 86% of the world’s population is concentrated.